AVS UX Design Overview

 For information on the setup flow, authentication, example screens, and example text and translations, see Setup and Authentication.

 When building a device, remember that using Alexa should feel conversational.
-This means that waking Alexa should be easy, interrupting Alexa should be supported, and the customer should easily be able to understand Alexa’s non-verbal states, like Listening and Thinking.
+This means that waking Alexa should be easy, interrupting Alexa should be supported, and the customer should easily be able to see and understand Alexa’s non-verbal states, like Listening and Thinking.

 For information on the attention system, including states and sounds, see Attention System.
 If you include Alexa Calling, Messaging, and Announcements (ACM) in your product, we also have additional attention system guidance for ACM.

 When implementing Notifications, you need to determine the best way to inform your customer that a Notification has arrived, and how to persistently remind the customer that unread notifications are available in their queue.
 For more on how to alert customers about new or queued Notifications, see Notifications.

 Display Cards for Alexa allow products to render "Now Playing" information for music, as well as static display cards for general knowledge questions, weather, to-do and shopping lists, calendar updates, and Alexa skills.

 Design guidelines are currently available for the following device categories:

 If your device does not fall exactly into one of these categories, select the guidelines that most closely match your product's attributes.
 Note: This may require combining elements from different categories of guidance.

 |Context of use||In home or on the go||In home||In home or on the go|